Broadening Our Developmental Pipeline

 BeyondSpring plans to initiate a Plinabulin immuno-oncology program to assess the safety and efficacy of Plinabulin in combination with PD-1 checkpoint inhibitor(s) to treat patients with advanced NSCLC.

-Additionally, we have other promising immuno-oncology drug candidates under non-clinical development for various cancer indications: BPI-002, an oral small molecule activating T cells, and BPI-003, an oral novel small molecule IKK inhibitor.
+Earlier-stage immuno-oncology drug candidates in the Company’s pre-clinical pipeline include BPI-002, an oral small molecule activating T cells, BPI-003, a novel, oral small molecule IKK inhibitor, and BPI-004, a neo-antigen.